 Iranian support for Hezbollah fluctuates according to the scope and intensity of their joint activity.
 Iran provided high levels of aid to the group in the course of its combat intervention in Syria and after the 2006 Hezbollah war with Israel.
-117 Among specific assistance
+[11] Specific assistance has included

 - Training.
-The State Department report for 2016 asserted that Iran "has trained thousands of [Hezbollah] fighters at camps in Iran."
+State Department reports on international terrorism assert that Iran "has trained thousands of [Hezbollah] fighters at camps in Iran."
 In the early 1980s, Iran was widely reported to have a few thousand IRGC personnel helping to establish what became Hezbollah.
-More recently, Hezbollah has become more self-sufficient118 and able to assist IRGC-QF operations elsewhere, such as in Syria, Iraq, and Yemen.
-119 In Syria, the IRGC-QF has facilitated Hezbollah's extensive involvement on behalf of the Asad regime, whose continuation in power is in the interests of both Iran and Hezbollah.
-Syria is the key conduit through which the IRGC-QF has historically armed and assisted Hezbollah. - Financial Support.
-The State Department report for 2015 contained a specific figure, stating that Iran has provided Hezbollah with "hundreds of millions of dollars."
-However, on June 5, 2018, Under Secretary of the Treasury for Terrorism and Financial Intelligence Sigal Mandelker cited a figure of \$700 million in Iranian support to Hezbollah per year 121-far higher than specific figures previously cited in any U.S. official reports.
-The higher figure could represent a U.S. reassessment of its previous estimates, or perhaps reflect a large increase due to Hezbollah's extensive combat on various battlefronts in Syria.
-The State Department's September 2018 "Outlaw Regime" report repeats the \$700 million figure. - Weapons Transfers.
-State Department reports and officials say that, according to the Israeli government, since that conflict, Hezbollah has stockpiled more than 130,000 rockets and missiles,122 presumably supplied mostly by Iran.
+More recently, Hezbollah has become more self-sufficient112 and able to assist IRGC-QF operations elsewhere, such as in Syria, Iraq, and Yemen.
+113 - Financial Support.
+The State Department report for 2015 contained a specific figure, stating that Iran has provided Hezbollah with "hundreds of millions of dollars."114 On June 5, 2018, Under Secretary of the Treasury for Terrorism and Financial Intelligence Sigal Mandelker cited a much higher figure of \$700 million in Iranian support to Hezbollah per year.
+115 The higher figure could represent a U.S. reassessment of its previous estimates, or perhaps reflect a large increase due to Hezbollah's extensive combat on various battlefronts in Syria.
+The State Department's September 2018 "Outlaw Regime" report repeated the \$700 million figure. - Weapons Transfers.
+State Department reports and officials say that, according to the Israeli government, since the 2006 Israel-Hezbollah conflict, Hezbollah has stockpiled more than 130,000 rockets and missiles, 116 presumably supplied mostly by Iran.
 Some are said to be capable of reaching Tel Aviv and other population centers in central Israel from south Lebanon.
-The State Department report adds that Israeli experts assert that Iran also has transferred to Hezbollah anti-ship and anti-aircraft capabilities.123 These specific rockets and missiles are discussed in the table above.
+The State Department report adds that Israeli experts assert that Iran also has transferred to Hezbollah anti-ship and anti-aircraft capabilities.
+117 These rockets and missiles are discussed in the table above.
 Iran has historically transferred weaponry to Hezbollah via Syria, offloading the material at Damascus airport and then trucking it over the border.
-However, possibly due to expanded Israeli strike operations against Iran in Syria,
+However, possibly due to expanded Israeli strike operations against Iran